JetBrains/kotlin-web-site/docs/topics/jvm/java-to-kotlin-collections-guide.md

 ```
 {id="filter-elements-java"}

-In Kotlin, filtering is built-in into collections, and `filter()` returns the same collection type that was filtered.
+In Kotlin, filtering is built into collections, and `filter()` returns the same collection type that was filtered.
 So, all you need to write is the `filter()` and its predicate:

 ```kotlin